utkuturk/freq_derivational_sa/atmaca_data/README.md

 Data in this folder is taken from Furkan Atmaca's 2020 Bogazici University Master's Thesis titled "Suspended Affixation in Turkish."
 All 3 experiments were done in IbexFarm.
+We are only interested in the acceptability experiment.

 # Experiment 1: Acceptability judgments

+* Tested acceptability of different SA
 * Full-sentence presentation, masked unbounded acceptability
 * 2x9 manipulation
     * Disjunctive vs. Conjuctive coordinator